odsod/language-based-security-report/report.md

 Aaron Patterson (Ruby on Rails developer)

-The vulnerability in questions was first described in a security bulletin[1] by Aaron Patterson in January 2013.
+The vulnerability in question was first described in a security bulletin[1] by Aaron Patterson in January 2013.

 Because of the severity of the problems found he suggests that applications